 What makes blockchain so popular

-The modern economy needs a transparent and secure instrument for carrying out financial transactions, just as a responsible merchant or vendor needs reliable information about the products that he gets.
+The modern economy needs a transparent and secure and private instrument for carrying out and storing financial transactions for the masses, and blockchain delivers just that than more.